 Four values that resonated the most with what we do

 1/ Courage: It takes a lot of courage to step into a new environment and to get up to speed quickly especially when people see you as a change agent.

 2/ Open: It takes an open mindset to be constantly working with new people, new process, new system and in new environments.

-3/ Creativity: We get the benefit of having a fresh perspective on the problem but it takes a lot of creative energy to work with all the stakeholders and to design a solution that works for them now and in the future.
+3/ Creativity: As consultants, we get the benefit of having a fresh perspective on the problem but it takes a lot of creative energy to work with all the stakeholders and to design a solution that works for them now and in the future.

 4/ Innovation: It takes someone who loves to innovate because the stakes are high and the risk of failure is real.
 Failure on any scale is disappointing and tough on the ego.

 I think everything in life – from our bodies to our businesses – needs balance.